halimath/expect/README.md

 `is.StringHavingSuffix` | `string` | Expects the given value to be a string having a given suffix `is.EqualToStringByLines` | `string` | Similar to EqualTo used on two strings but reports differences on a line-by-line basis

+### A note on error testing

+`expect` provides two expectations targeting `error` specificially: `is.Error` and `is.NoError`.
+The later one is straight forward and expects the given value to be `nil`. `is.Error` works by applying the standard library function `errors.Is` and expects the given error to contain the target error as part of its error wrapping chain.
+In addition, `is.Error` also supports the target error to be `nil`.
+In this case, `is.Error(v, nil)` behaves identical to `is.Error(v)`.
+This allows an easy and convenient way of writing table based tests that expect both error and non-error conditions.

 ### Deep equality

 The `is.DeepEqualTo` expectation is special as compared to the other ones.
 It uses a recursive algorithm to